- Undergraduate Admissions+

 Emergency procedures are in place for the unlikely event of a fire or evacuation and you should make yourself aware of the nearest exit (which may even be behind you or accessed through another room).
 Fire Marshals will respond to any incident but in any initial evacuation you should ensure that you move to a place of safety quickly.
 Fire extinguishers and equipment are clearly marked around the site.

 First aid assistance is available from the Lodge and a defibrillator is available for use.
-A nurse is also on site during specified hours.
 Rest and refreshment facilities are available in Farthings Café during the working day – at all other times assistance should be asked for at the Lodge or to an accompanying member of staff.

 Should an accident or incident occur, the appropriate form should be completed by those involved.
 Forms are available from the Lodge.